MLopezJ/commands/readme.md

 # About

-This is a record of differents commands and code techniques useful in my development day life
+This is a record of differents commands, code techniques and concepts useful in my development day life